Big Apple Rappin': Music and content

+Release and reception

-Release and receptionBig Apple Rappin was released in 2006 by Soul Jazz Records on compact disc and vinyl record.
+Big Apple Rappin was released in 2006 by Soul Jazz Records on compact disc and vinyl record.
 Kellman gave the album a four and a half star rating out of five, noting that the album only contained a few well known singles, specifically "Spoonin' Rap" by Spoonie Gee and "Weekend" by the Cold Crush Brothers.
 Kellman commented that the album will "appeal most to hip-hop fans who have only the basics.
 For hip-hop neophytes and younger listeners who were born too late, it might be like jumping into an advanced class, but the whole thing is too fun to make you feel lost."
 Kellman commented that some songs "might sound archaic and practically novelty-like" while noting that "the infectious exuberance on display through the whole thing, along with the knowledge of how this culture would continue to develop, more than makes up for whatever misgivings you might have toward the simplicity of it all."
 Jeff Chang of The Village Voice declared the album "A fine new two-CD compilation lovingly curated and annotated by Swedish transplant Johan Kugelberg captures what happened after the unexpected success of "Rapper's Delight."
 Peter Macia of Pitchfork Media commented that "songs here are more than rose-tinted artifacts.
 While they do convey the blitheness before "The Message", they also dispel myths about hip-hop's natal innocence, naiveté, and homogeneity.
 Most importantly though, for songs built specifically not-to-last, some still sound pretty fresh."
 Jon Dolan of Spin referred to the album as "euphoric" and awarded it five stars.
 Dolan later listed it among the best reissues of the year at tenth place in the January 2007 issue of Spin.
-Andy Beta of The Stranger gave the album a three out of four rating, noting the musics "nascent art form is here in all its endearing early quirks: endless disco loops tether the rambling rhymes" praising the sets highlight as Brother D & Collective Effort's "How We Gonna Make the Black Nation Rise" Jim Carroll writing for The Irish Times found that compared to contemporary hip hop music, the artists on Big Apple Rappin' sounded more innocent and that on playing them side by side, the artists on this album were having more fun.
+Andy Beta of The Stranger gave the album a three out of four rating, noting the music's "nascent art form is here in all its endearing early quirks: endless disco loops tether the rambling rhymes" praising the sets highlight as Brother D & Collective Effort's "How We Gonna Make the Black Nation Rise" Jim Carroll writing for The Irish Times found that compared to contemporary hip hop music, the artists on Big Apple Rappin' sounded more innocent and that on playing them side by side, the artists on this album were having more fun.